fuatakgun/eufy_security/README.md

 # Debugging Issues

 First, check all issues (open or close) to find out if there was any similar question rather than duplicating it.
+Focus on enabling push notification settings, lowering camera streaming/recording quality and removing any network level isoloation/restriction.
+Most of the issues could be eliminated via these.
 Later on, if you find a similar issue, please just put +1 on it, sharing same logs over and over does not help at all.
 Lastly, create your issue following the template.
 I will probably ask follow up questions later on.